THREAT ALERT

 Executive summary

-The command downloaded a ZIP archive from Dropbox containing a portable WinPython distribution and two obfuscated Python scripts: collector.py and Pmanager.py.
-The archive ensured Python was available on the victim machine without a prior installation.
+The attack directed a user to copy and paste a PowerShell command into the Windows Run dialog to “fix” a fabricated issue.
+The command downloaded a ZIP archive from Dropbox containing a portable WinPython distribution and two heavily obfuscated Python scripts: collector.py and Pmanager.py.
+Bundling a full Python runtime ensured the payload could execute on any Windows machine without a prior Python installation.

 collector.py runs first.
 It collects the username, hostname, privilege level, domain membership, Active Directory computer count, running processes, active TCP connections, ARP table, and MAC address.
 It writes everything to C:\Windows\Temp\configA.json, disguised as a configuration file.

 Thirty seconds later, Pmanager.py launches.
-Initial triage indicates this file handles data exfiltration and two-way C2 communication with a rotating pool of remote IPs.
-It also writes to the Run registry key and creates scheduled tasks running as SYSTEM to survive reboots.
+This file handles data exfiltration and two-way C2 communication with a rotating pool of remote IPs over HTTP POST.
+It writes to the Run registry key, creates scheduled tasks running as SYSTEM, and abuses rundll32.exe as a living-off-the-land binary.

 At a glance